feelinggeeky/react-cli/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great react-cli templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
+I want to fully configure Webpack into my project, so that I can have a certain understanding of front-end optimization. -- I think this is it.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others